History of the Israel national football team: Pre-State

 In June 1928, Sir Alfred Mond visited Mandate Palestine.
 Mond was a professional footballer.
 During his visit, he announced his willingness to fund the establishment of a national squad of 18 players who would travel to games in England in order to play in the first league.
 While there had previously been a number of local teams fielded in exhibition games abroad, Mond was the first to propose the establishment of a national team.
 He met with the heads of "Maccabi" and "Hapoel", the dominant local sports organizations.
 Despite the hostilities that existed then between the organizations, it was decided to implement the proposal of Richmond to establish three committees that would be responsible for organizing a team.

 A tournament was played between the major football clubs at the time: Hapoel Tel Aviv, Maccabi Tel Aviv, Hapoel Haifa and Maccabi Hashmonai Jerusalem.
 While Hapoel Tel Aviv won the tournament without a single loss, the committee included players from the other teams in the national team.
 Discipline problems also arose within the group, and the organizing committee feared serious discipline problems during the voyage to England.
 Local criticism and criticism between the two sports unions led to a request from Sir Mond to send a professional coach from England to train the club for competition in England in 1929.

-Cairo 1931 games
+Cairo 1930 games

 The Football Association in Israel/Palestine was established on 14 August 1928 and was accepted as a member of FIFA a year later in 1929.
 The Home Association (now the Israel Football Association) wanted to send a national team to the first World Cup in Uruguay, but because of the boycott imposed by the English Football Association of FIFA at the time the order was given by the British government, it did not allow the team to attend the World Cup.

 In April 1930, the team played its first games.
 The squad travelled to Cairo for a series of games with Egypt.
 The delegation to Egypt included six Jews and Arabs – one from Nadi Riad al Arab.
 These players are considered the first Israeli team.
-The first game was held in Cairo on April 10 with a full stadium, and the Egyptian team won 5–0.
+The Cairo fixtures were officially played as Tel-Aviv XI against Cairo XI and are treated as unofficial precursor matches, with Mandatory Palestine's official internationals generally counted from the 1934 World Cup qualifier against Egypt.The first game was held in Cairo on April 10 with a full stadium, and the Egyptian team won 5–0.